How to Find the Time

 Contemplation of efficiency and results…

-With that in mind, I did not find the time estimate to be useful.
+With that in mind, I did not find time estimates to be useful.
 This is not to say that the tenets of time management and meeting expectations are not great practices.
 Just that the timed constraints are not conducive to my work outcomes.
 I felt that adding timers to my coding did not aid in understanding and rushed my learning process.
 Moreover, these timers made me feel inadequate as a programmer for not meeting arbitrary timelines.

 Reflection on data collection and accuracy…